zhaoda/leo.github.io/_posts/2015-06-26-avoid-a-total-ux-mess-in-product-support.md

 **EDIT:** Regarding the "one conversation for each question" [argument][3]: Please also make sure to not force the user to proceed with the dialogue over a completely different medium.
 The conversation should be started and finished in one stream (or "thread" if that makes more sense to you).

-For example, if a user asks reports a bug over Twitter, don't advise him to fill out a freaking bug report.
+For example, if a user reports a bug over Twitter, don't advise him to fill out a freaking bug report.
 That just makes the user's effort on getting the feedback to you redundant. — If you're out of luck, he might even loose the incentive of writing you once again completely.

 *Thanks to @e2b for letting me know about this.*